-Bill Gates was writing as early as February 28, 2020 about the threat of asymptomatic cases in the New England Journal of Medicine.
+Bill Gates, often mistakenly and stupidly vilified for his philantropic endeavours, was writing as early as February 28, 2020 about the threat of asymptomatic cases in the New England Journal of Medicine.
 Yes, THIS Bill Gates.
-He is a billionaire and funds medical research for years, and despite not being a doctor or virologist he has a voice and a weight: https://www.nejm.org/doi/full/10.1056/NEJMp2003762
+As a billionaire who donated 50% of his wealth he does fund medical research for years, and despite not being a doctor or virologist he has a voice and a weight, other than some super-rich only vegetating on their yachts: https://www.nejm.org/doi/full/10.1056/NEJMp2003762

 In a German study of 126 evacuees from Wuhan there were 2 asymptomatic cases found which got missed by thorough symptom screenings.
 A group of predominantly German nationals who had stayed in Hubei Province was evacuated to Frankfurt, Germany, on February 1, 2020.
 They were to be transferred to Germersheim, Germany, and quarantined for 14 days.
 The study got published as a letter of Hoehl et al. in 18/02/2020 to the New England Journal of Medicine including the names of 19 doctors and one specialist, see https://www.nejm.org/doi/full/10.1056/NEJMc2001899